Modern software teams are always looking to improve their DevOps practices and tools to maintain an edge over the competition.

 Better DevOps Automation introduces Genius Commits, the next generation of Smart Commits that unlock more DevOps automation actions.

-In Bitbucket Cloud and Server, Smart Commits provide 3 hard-wired commands only.
+In Bitbucket Cloud and Data Center, Smart Commits provide 3 hard-wired commands only.
 Out of the box, Genius Commits provide 11 commands and enable to create any number of custom ones.
 You are not tied to Bitbucket either, as Genius Commits will work with any popular VCS, like Azure DevOps Server, Mercurial or Subversion.

 The default commands for Genius Commits are:

 - @analyze: Starts a code analysis (code scan).

 - @assign: Assigns issue to a user.